santosh-gh/k8s-deployment-approach/README.md

             Kustomize: Best for environment-specific overlays without duplicating YAML.
                     Patch existing YAMLs for different environments.
-                    Powerful when you need to tweak a vendor Helm chart
+                    Powerful when we need to tweak a vendor Helm chart

             Helm + Kustomize: Very flexible, but complex; fits for large enterprises.